aa755/decoding-human-body/_posts/2021-07-05-ivmrebuttal.markdown

 categories: Ivermectin
 ---

+The drug Ivemectin has been used by billions of people for decades and thus has better safety data than almost any other medical intervention.
+During the last year, several small trials, mostly at frontline hospitals in poor countries have shown it to be effective in reducing deaths from Covid.
-When I posted [this video](https://www.youtube.com/watch?v=D2ju5v4TAaQ) where Dr. Tess Lawrie discusses the evidence about Ivermectin for reducing Covid deaths, Facebook tagged it as partly misleading and slapped [this fact-check](https://healthfeedback.org/claimreview/ivermectin-isnt-a-highly-effective-drug-for-treating-covid-19-tess-lawrie/) on it.
+But when I posted [this video](https://www.youtube.com/watch?v=D2ju5v4TAaQ) where Dr. Tess Lawrie discusses the evidence about Ivermectin for reducing Covid deaths, Facebook tagged it as partly misleading and slapped [this fact-check](https://healthfeedback.org/claimreview/ivermectin-isnt-a-highly-effective-drug-for-treating-covid-19-tess-lawrie/) on it.
 This article is a rebuttal to that fact-check.
-Towards the end, I also include my rebuttal to other arguments put forth to me at other places.
-The main theme across various points is that biology is *very very* complex and *nothing* in medicine/health has bulletproof evidence.
+Towards the end, I also include my rebuttal to other arguments I have seen at other places.
+The main theme across various arguments is that biology is *very very* complex and *nothing* in medicine/health has bulletproof evidence.
 It is always possible to criticise any medical intervention.
 Thus, to avoid biases, it is very important to not use double standards, which is what the detractors of Ivermectin seem to be doing.
 Below, I quote paragraphs from the fact-check which are followed by my response.
 Criticisms/contributions are welcome: please make an issue [here](https://github.com/aa755/decoding-human-body/issues) or submit a merge request to [this file](https://github.com/aa755/decoding-human-body/blob/gh-pages/_posts/2021-07-05-ivmrebuttal.markdown).